pestami/ArcadeConfig/SETUP-Retropie_Pi3/opt/retropie/configs/all/readme.md

 > \opt\retropie\configs\all

+These scripts will ensure that the USB is mapped to the folders on retropie.

 Ensure marked as executable !
-chmod +x mount_roms_extra_gamelists_artwork.sh
+> chmod +x mount_roms_extra_gamelists_artwork.sh
-chmod +x autostart.sh
+> chmod +x autostart.sh

-This scripts will ensure that the USB is mapped to the folders on retropie.